mathewsanders/Covid-19-Playground/README.md

 Output is divided into two *estimated* and *projected* values.
 Estimated data uses the data on confirmed deaths from the CSV file and variables set on the model to make estimates for R0, cumulative deaths, and new deaths for each day.
 Estimates are limited from the most recent confirmed number of deaths, and estimated mean nunmber of days from incubation to death.
-Projected values assume that the current R0 value is fixed, and uses this to project forward possible future values.
+Projected values use 7-day averages for R0 and new infected to project values for future cases, either until a target number of new infections passes, or 90 days (whichever is first).

 ````
 ...Loading data from csv